Magnetic materials and magnetic fields are all around us, but it may come as a surprise to you that the headphones you’re wearing have magnets, too!

 The Sennheiser HD280 Pro is featured in the following My New Microphone articles:

 As an aside, loudspeakers and studio monitors also utilize the same moving-coil dynamic design, only on a bigger scale.
-Dynamic microphones, which we talk about a lot in this blog, also share this moving-coil design, though the wiring and conversion are in reverse.
+Dynamic microphones also share this moving-coil design, though the wiring and conversion are in reverse.

 To learn more about moving-coil dynamic microphones and speakers, check out the following My New Microphone articles: